awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/sensors.md

 ### Setting Up Your Sensor Demo Project

-1. Create a Project with the SensorDemo template, making sure to use a unique name for the Project that does not match any other Team member's:
+1. Create a Project with the `sensordemo` template, making sure to use a unique name for the Project that does not match any other Team member's:
 ```
-  iot project add –-name=Sensor-{your name}  --template=SensorDemo
+  iot project add –-name=Sensor-{your name}  --template=sensordemo
 ```

 3. List the components installed: